-Data Sources: Semi-structured key informant interviews with representatives from mentoring programs and focus groups with representatives from funders, business leaders, and youth practitioners.
+Data Sources: This study gathered data from semi-structured key informant interviews with representatives from mentoring programs and focus groups with representatives from funders, business leaders, and youth practitioners.

 Findings: The study found the following ongoing needs, challenges, and opportunities in Montgomery County mentoring programs:

-4.Provide consistent pre-match training to mentees and parents or guardians; and
+4.Provide consistent pre-match training to mentees and parents or guardians.

-5.Increase program capacity to collect, analyze, and use data for program improvement and for monitoring the quality of the mentoring relationship.
+5.Increase program capacity to collect, analyze, and use data for program improvement and to monitor the quality of the mentoring relationship.

-Outcomes: During FY16, a total of 257 hours of programming were offered with 124 different class options.
-At least 87% of participants were satisfied or very satisfied with their program in terms of feeling a sense of belonging, having fun, and being safe, as well as having staff who were supportive, trustworthy and provided choice in their classes.
+Outcomes: During FY16, EBB offered a total of 257 hours of programming, with 124 different class options.
+At least 87% of participants were satisfied or very satisfied with their program in terms of feeling a sense of belonging, having fun, and being safe, and reported feeling confident that staff were supportive, trustworthy, and provided choice in their classes.

 Community of Practice Director